New coronavirus boosts Alaska cruise options, even as demand wavers

 Christy Tranor, who sails to Alaska in early June out of Seattle, said her suitcase will contain Clorox wipes, soap and “lots of hand sanitizer.”

 Tranor, who lives in Georgia, is traveling with a daughter who has reactive asthma and her 75-year-old grandmother.
-The novel coronavirus typically presents as a mild flu in healthy adults, but young children, older adults and people with weaker immune systems are at higher risk of more severe illness.
+The novel coronavirus typically presents as a mild flu in healthy adults, but older adults and people with weaker immune systems are at higher risk of more severe illness.

 “I talked it over with my grandmother and the risk is worth doing something she never dreamed she would be able to do,” Tranor said in a text message.
 If the virus continues to spread, she said, “we will reassess.”